nithyap2209/Horse-Race-Prediction/README.md

 3. Run the analysis: `python src/main.py`

 ## Conclusion
-The model achieved an accuracy of XX% using RandomForestClassifier with tuned hyperparameters.
+The model achieved an Average MSE: 75.1685 and Average R^2: 0.1609  using LinearRegression with tuned hyperparameters.